bridge in verona with view of towers in the background

 Visitors come to Juliet’s House mainly to admire the iconic little balcony, leave a love note on the dedicated wall, check out Juliet’s statue, and rub her right breast in hopes of some luck in love (hopefully, better luck than Juliet herself).

 Nevertheless, this is a must-see place in Verona.
-Book your tickets online to get priority access to the little museum.
+Book your fast-track entry tickets online to get priority access to Juliet’s House, including an audioguide to add important context to the true history of this misunderstood building.

 Explore Verona’s historical center.

 Start your tour by exploring the impressive Piazza delle Erbe, Verona’s oldest and most significant square.
-During ancient times, this was the center of political and economic affairs.
+During ancient times, this was the center of political and economic affairs; today, it’s a great start for a self-guided walking tour of central Verona.

 The square is surrounded by iconic buildings like Torre dei Lamberti and Palazzo Maffei.
 At its center, take a moment to admire the beautiful Fontana Madonna.

-Nearby, you’ll also find the Scaliger Tombs, but we’ll cover those on the second day.
+Nearby, you’ll also find the Scaliger Tombs, but we’ll cover those on the second day of this Verona itinerary, as it’s worth entering and exploring in depth.

-After spending the morning exploring Verona, it’s time to head over to Piazza Bra, the wide square housing Verona’s most iconic landmark, the Arena.
+After spending the morning exploring Verona, it’s time to head over to Piazza Bra, the wide square housing Verona’s most iconic landmark, the Arena, the next stop on our itinerary!

 Check availability and book tour here!